-9. Financial investments (continued)
+7. Financial investments (continued)

-The Company's financial assets are valued, where possible, using standard market pricing sources, such as IHS Markit, ICE and Bloomberg, or Index Providers such as Barclays, Merrill Lynch or JPMorgan.
-Each uses mathematical modelling and multiple source validation in order to determine consensus prices, with the exception of OTC Derivative holdings; OTCs are marked to market using an in-house system (Lombard Oberon), external vendor (IHS Markit), internal model or Counterparty Broker marks.
+The Company's financial assets are valued, where possible, using standard market pricing sources, such as Bloomberg or index providers such as FTSE.
+Each uses mathematical modelling and multiple source validation in order to determine consensus prices.
 In normal market conditions, the Company would consider these market prices to be observable and therefore classify them as Level 1.
-Where inputs to the valuation have been sourced from a market that is not suitably active the prices have been classified as Level 2.
+Where inputs to the valuation have been sourced from a market that is not suitably active, the prices have been classified as Level 2.
 Refer to Level 3 assets section below for methodology.

-(a) Significant transfers between Level 1 and Level 2:
+(a) Significant transfers between Level 1 and Level 2

-The Company's policy is to re-assess categorisation of financial assets at the end of each reporting period and to recognise transfers between Levels at that point in time.
+The Company's policy is to reassess categorisation of financial assets at the end of each reporting period and to recognise transfers between Levels at that point in time.
 The following table presents the transfers that occurred in the Company during the year:

-Total Total

-2024 2023

-£m £m

-Transfer into Level 1 from Level 2 28 24

-Transfer into Level 2 from Level 1 2 12
+Total 2024 £m Total 2023 £m Transfer into level 1 from level 2 Transfer into level 2 from level 1 - 94 -

-(b) Level 3 assets measured at fair value
+(b) Level 3 assets at fair value